dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 # Name: St Margaret, Ratlinghope
 - Date: 1209 AD

-Ratlinghope is thought to mean "the valley of Rotel's people" and is set in some of the finest scenery in the county.
+Ratlinghope is thought to mean 'the valley of Rotel's people' and is set in some of the finest scenery in the county.

 It is likely that most of the building is 17th Century as there are few traces of the the priory that was here until the Dissolution in 1536.
 ![](../1shropshire/assets/images/churches/2019-05-06_15_49_10_DSC_4232_DxO.jpg)